 The distinct difference between the two is that responsibility is about taking complete ownership for facilitating learning for every student (and I mean EVERY) inside the classroom.
 Accountability is about the willingness to hold to an agreement or expectations from people in education and policymaking outside the classroom.

+February is a tough month for teachers.
+We’re all ready for an end to winter weather.
+Spring break is right around the corner.
 This is precisely the time for educators to get alone for at least ten minutes and reflect on personal and professional beliefs about learning.
 Because as much time as we spend on instructional planning based on standards and the assessed curriculum it really is, in the end, about the learning.

 The question that drives me: What am I responsible for in regard to student learning?
 That question is the powerful reflection piece that rescues me from this current age of obsessive accountability.